Category theory for genetics II: genotype, phenotype and haplotype: Environment functors

-Before describing $T$, note that, in the real world, the two alleles of a pair of alleles cannot be distinguished as the \emph{top allele} and the \emph{bottom allele}, so that one may want to take $T(\mathtt{seg}_{18})$ to be invariant by swapping operation on the alleles.
-However, for the sake of clarity, the example given in section \ref{ssec:Main_example} was constructed so that this invariance is not needed to illustrate the important points of the present paper.
-We will therefore take the images of $T$ to be non-invariant by swapping, which will conveniently reduce the size of our structure.
+Before describing $T$, note that, in the real world, the two alleles encoding a genotype cannot be distinguished as the \emph{top allele} and the \emph{bottom allele}.
+This means that one may want to take $T(\mathtt{seg}_{15})$ to be invariant under swapping of the alleles.
+This will be done later in the paper through the modeling of segregation events -- but since all the elements of the tables given in section \ref{ssec:Main_example} are distinct under swapping of the alleles, we do not need to address these concerns here.